yoshiya8/java-learning-club/README.md

 6. That command will print out a crazy mess which ends with your email address.
 This is your SSH public key.
 Using your mouse, select/highlight this stuff (in Git Bash, this will actually copy the selection to the clipboard)
 7. Go back to your browser window where you were in step 4.
-8. Click in the text area labeled, "Key" and then press <CNTRL>-v.
+8. Click in the text area labeled, "Key" and then press CTRL-v.
 This will paste the crazy mess into the text area - should look familiar to you.
 9. Click on the "Add Key" button

 ### Cloning our Git repository onto your computer